RocketPartners/liftck-terraform-eu/README.md

 ## Branching Strategy

-For each developer working on infrastructure they must create their own branch '*dev-fulano*'.
+For each developer working on infrastructure they must create their own branch '*circlek-dev-fulano-region*'.
-This ensure that the developer working on infrastructure has the most up-to-date TF.
+This ensures that the developer working on infrastructure has the most up-to-date TF.
-Onced branched off you can create your own 'instance' of the prod environment according to logical components such as 'network', 'RDS', 'Redshift', etc...
+Onced branched off you can create your own 'instance' of the prod environment according to services such as 'network', 'rds', 'redshift', etc...

-Having multiple people apply locally edited code to a shared instance becomes messy.
+Having multiple people apply locally edited code to a shared environment 'instance' becomes messy.
 Therefore your AWS sub-account for the **circlek-development** account will allow you to spin up your own infrastructure instances and destroy them when you are not actively using it from your own branch.
 Each developer branch will emulate their local code so that incase the need of destroying something someone left running arrises or simply viewing one another's code for errors when trying to apply appears we can easily attend to either situation.
 In this arrangement people will not consider a change committed until they have merged it to the **main branch**

 ## Project Layout
 ```